Ivanna-Nagirna/music-instruments/README.md

 "Shop Musical Instruments" project

-Used technologies: JQuery, JQuery UI, AJAX.
+Used technologies: HTML, CSS, JQuery, JQuery UI, AJAX.

 To log in as an administrator enter the username: "admin" and password "1234" (only works when running from the server) or click on "enter without authorization".
 It appears admin panel that allows you to add a slide, delete or create a new card product, change the type and speed of the card animation.